Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: Introduction

 Moreover, the vehicular network environment is commonly represented as a complete graph, where nodes(V2V Links) are interconnected through the relationships of interference.
 As the number of vehicles in the environment grows, the graph's complexity escalates, leading to a substantial increase in the demand for computational resources.
 This high resource consumption is not feasible in a vehicular network environment where low latency is a critical requirement.

-In this paper, to achieve a more efficient distributed resource allocation scheme, we propose a GNN-assisted distributed DRL algorithm\footnote{\href{https://github.com/qiongwu86/GNN-and-DRL-Based-Resource-Allocation-for-V2X-Communications}{The source code has been released at: https://github.com/qiongwu86/GNN-and-DRL-Based-Resource-Allocation-for-V2X-Communications}}.
+In this paper, to achieve a more efficient distributed resource allocation and address the influence of limited and inaccurate local observation states in vehicles, we propose a GNN-assisted distributed deep reinforcement learning (DRL) algorithm\footnote{\href{https://github.com/qiongwu86/GNN-and-DRL-Based-Resource-Allocation-for-V2X-Communications}{The source code has been released at: https://github.com/qiongwu86/GNN-and-DRL-Based-Resource-Allocation-for-V2X-Communications}}.
 The main contributions of this paper are summarized as follows:

 \begin{itemize} \item[1)] To enrich the state information available for vehicles to autonomously select resources, we introduce the GraphSAGE framework, which is capable of adapting to dynamic graph structures, and we take into account the characteristics of edges.